 Suppose you’re trying to find a therapist in another country.
 In that case, your best bet is to contact your embassy in the county of interest and ask them for laws regarding practicing a foreign profession within their borders.
 Most likely, your embassy will be able to tell you what is legal and what is not.
 With this information in hand, you may have a game plan in the future when you want to talk to a psychiatrist near you or want to know where to find one.

 It’s advisable to try out private therapists.
 Private practitioners may be more willing to work with ex-pats.
+If you develop a phobia while living somewhere like Kenya, you may need someone to talk to that is a super-specialist therapist in overcoming fears.
 Some expat therapists are certified by the American Board of Professional Psychology, meaning they are qualified to work with all types of clients.
 These practitioners will charge less than those found at public clinics, depending on how much experience they have; some may even offer a sliding scale.
 As long as you check on the therapist’s credentials and practice, a private practice may be an option depending on where you’re located!

 2.Finding Language-Specific Therapists